Throughout history, there have been many notable Freemasons involved in a wide variety of activities.

 Here, we share just some of those 'Famous Freemasons' and their journeys in Freemasonry.

 His Royal Highness The Duke of Edinburgh started his life in Freemasonry in 1952, at the age of 31.
 He was initiated into Navy Lodge No. 2612, on 5 December.

 On 6 March 1953, HRH Prince Philip progressed to the Second Degree of Freemasonry, before advancing to the Third Degree on 4 May 1953.
-The United Grand Lodge of England (UGLE) issued his Grand Lodge Certificate on 7 May that same year and he has remained a member to this day.
+The United Grand Lodge of England (UGLE) issued his Grand Lodge Certificate on 7 May that same year, and he remained a member until his passing.

 The Duke of Edinburgh was born in Corfu on 10 June 1921, the only son of Prince Andrew of Greece and Princess Alice of Battenberg.
 He therefore also held the title Prince of Greece and Denmark.

 Prince Philip joined the Royal Navy as a cadet in 1939, following in the footsteps of his grandfather, Prince Louis, who was Admiral of the Fleet and First Sea Lord.
 He had a long and successful career in the Navy and rose to the rank of Commander.

 Prince Philip was also a qualified pilot and was the first member of the Royal Family ever to fly out of Buckingham Palace in a helicopter.